isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-04-21-post-when-disco-fever-raged.md

 #### **Can’t Beat ’Em, Then Join ’Em**

-When the American musical drama Saturday Night Fever, with John Travolta in his breakout Hollywood role and songs by the Bee Gees hit Singapore’s cinema screens in 1978, all things disco – fashion, music and slick dance moves – resurrected with a vengeance.
+When the American musical drama *Saturday Night Fever*, with John Travolta in his breakout Hollywood role and songs by the Bee Gees hit Singapore’s cinema screens in 1978, all things disco – fashion, music and slick dance moves – resurrected with a vengeance.
 New discotheques opened, and demand for disco dance classes grew.
 The national hunt for representatives in Singapore to take part in EMI’s annual World Disco Championship in London was launched in 1979.[^37]

 Realising that there was no trumping the popularity of Hollywood, the government took a different tack.
 In 1978, community centres began organising disco nights for young people, to the point that disco dancing, “once associated with shady discotheques”, was fast becoming the rage in Singapore’s community centres.
 The main difference was that only sugar-spiked soft drinks were served.[^38]